-Below are six basic tips for fostering personal creativity, and one additional point encouraging you in promoting creativity.
+Below are six basic tips for fostering personal creativity, and one additional point encouraging you to promote creativity.

 Walking is the evolutionary basis for many human abilities.
 It is also known to foster creativity.
 As O’Mara (2019) writes, our ability to walk upright on our own two feet (bipedalism) has freed our hands and minds to create in ways no other animal can.

 Then one day in 1843, while walking beside the Royal Canal in Dublin, Hamilton made an intellectual breakthrough.
-He realized how quadrupled numbers or “quaternions” could be used for calculating not only in three but four dimensions (the fourth dimension being time).
+He realized how quadrupled numbers or “quaternions” could be used to calculate not only in three but four dimensions (the fourth dimension being time).
 He quickly carved the formula for quaternions on a stone in the nearby Broom Bridge.

-Since 1990, mathematicians from around the world have gathered for a commemorative “Hamilton Walk”, from his home in Dublin to the bridge where he first carved his breakthrough formula.
+Since 1990, mathematicians from around the world have gathered for a commemorative “Hamilton Walk,” from his home in Dublin to the bridge where he carved his breakthrough formula.

 Who knows what further mathematical breakthroughs might occur on this commemorative walk, sparked by minds in motion?

-A study at Stanford University compared individuals’ creativity while sitting, as compared to walking (including walking inside versus outside) (Oppezzo & Schwartz, 2014).
-Subjects were asked to perform various tasks requiring creativity, while walking indoors on a treadmill; walking outdoors; sitting indoors; or sitting in a wheelchair outdoors, as it was being pushed.
+At Stanford University, Oppezzo and Schwartz (2014) compared individuals’ creativity while sitting to that when walking (including walking inside versus outside).
+Subjects were asked to perform various tasks requiring creativity while walking indoors on a treadmill, walking outdoors, sitting indoors, or sitting in a wheelchair outdoors as it was being pushed.

 In one task, subjects were given three objects and asked to think of as many different uses as they could for each object.
 Overall, creative output was found to improve by about 60% when walking (either indoors or out), versus sitting.
 So, if you’re looking to boost your creativity, try going for a short walk – or a long one.

-Tank cites the example of Theodor Geisel (Dr. Seuss), whose editor bet him he could not write a children’s book using only 50 different words.
-Geisel rose to the challenge, producing under this unusual constraint one of his best-selling and most memorable books: Green Eggs and Ham (Seuss, 1960).
+Tank (2019) cites the example of Theodor Geisel (Dr. Seuss), whose editor bet him he could not write a children’s book using only 50 different words.
+Geisel rose to the challenge, producing under this unusual constraint one of his bestselling and most memorable books: Green Eggs and Ham (Seuss, 1960).

-So, consider setting some unusual limits for yourself on tasks.
-Whatever the activity, you might find setting limits produces interesting and creative results.
+So, consider setting some unusual limits for yourself.
+Whatever the activity, you might find that setting limits produces interesting and creative results.

 Relaxation is known to enhance creativity.
 There are various proven ways to put oneself in a relaxed state.
 These include progressive muscle relaxation, diaphragmatic breathing, walking meditation, and yoga postures.

-Further, stress – the opposite of relaxation – is known to kill nerve cells in the hippocampus, an area of the brain where new memories are formed.
-These new memories help us make connections with other things known, fueling the creative process.
+Furthermore, stress – the opposite of relaxation – is known to kill nerve cells in the hippocampus, an area of the brain where new memories are formed.
+These new memories help us make connections with other things, fueling the creative process.
 Stress management is, therefore, imperative.

 So, take a break.
-Create a relaxed state for yourself, by deep breathing, stretching, going for a walk, whatever works for you.
-Once relaxed, you might find a creative answer to a problem that eluded you.
+Create a relaxed state for yourself by breathing deeply, stretching, going for a walk, whatever works for you.
+Once relaxed, you might find a creative answer to a problem that has been eluding you.

 There is a famous image of the solitary genius, working alone in a lab or searching for a melody on a lone piano.
 But is the ‘solitary genius’ a myth?
-In a paper on collaboration and creativity, Uzzi and Spiro (2005) note how collaboration can boost creative production: “creativity is not only, as myth tells, the brash work of loners, but also the consequence of a social system of actors that amplify or stifle one another’s creativity” (p.447).
+In a paper on collaboration and creativity, Uzzi and Spiro (2005, p.
+447) note how collaboration can boost creative production: “creativity is not only, as myth tells, the brash work of loners, but also the consequence of a social system of actors that amplify or stifle one another’s creativity.”

-Uzzi and Spiro argue that many of history’s great creators – such as Beethoven, Marie Curie, the Beatles, and Maya Angelou – were involved in creative networks in which members critiqued, encouraged and collaborated on each others’ projects.
+Uzzi and Spiro (2005) argue that many of history’s great creators – such as Beethoven, Marie Curie, the Beatles, and Maya Angelou – were involved in creative networks in which members critiqued, encouraged and collaborated on each other’s projects.